By Mike Switzer, Product Line Manager

 5. Mechanical DC Motor Issues

 As with any electric motor, proper mechanical maintenance is imperative.
-Bearings must be lubricated properly and maintained if longevity is the goal.
-Your motor must also be assembled in the
+You must properly lubricate and maintain the bearings if longevity is the goal.
+Motor assembly will also need to be done in the

 correct way to alleviate bearing issues, such as misalignment within the end frame housings (misaligned bearing retainers/stator to end frame mounting).
 Proper installation and alignment are